home > changed teachings > 1975

 16 However, say that you are one who counted heavily on a date, and, commendably, set your attention more strictly on the urgency of the times and the need of the people to hear.
 And say you now, temporarily, feel somewhat disappointed; are you really the loser?
 Are you really hurt?
 We believe you can say that you have gained and profited by taking this conscientious course.
 Also, you have been enabled to get a really mature, more reasonable viewpoint.—Eph.
 5:1-17.

-The only formal admission of guilt was a single paragraph in the 1980 Watchtower article "Choosing the Best Way of Life".
+The other formal admission of guilt was a single paragraph in the 1980 Watchtower article "Choosing the Best Way of Life".
 This paragraph confessed excitement surrounding 1975 was encouraged by the Watchtower.
 However, one cannot help note with disappointment the five year span before such admission, or that the article still concluded by shifting blame to the attitude of the members.
-The Watchtower 1980 March 15 p.17 stated:
+The Watchtower 1980 March 15 p.17 to p.18 stated:

 "In modern times such eagerness, commendable in itself, has led to attempts at setting dates for the desired liberation from the suffering and troubles that are the lot of persons throughout the earth.
 With the appearance of the book Life Everlasting-in Freedom of the Sons of God, and its comments as to how appropriate it would be for the millennial reign of Christ to parallel the seventh millennium of man's existence, considerable expectation was aroused regarding the year 1975.
 There were statements made then, and thereafter, stressing that this was only a possibility.
 Unfortunately, however, along with such cautionary information, there were other statements published that implied that such realization of hopes by that year was more of a probability than a mere possibility .
 It is to be regretted that these latter statements apparently overshadowed the cautionary ones and contributed to a buildup of the expectation already initiated.